-NOTE: This article is updated whenever a new download is available for MSDN, TechNet or Microsoft Connect subscribers.
+NOTE: This article is updated whenever Microsoft releases a new product to MSDN, TechNet or Microsoft Connect subscribers.
 So keep checking this page regularly.

 UPDATE 19: Microsoft Office 2013 RTM Available for Download